 Have a Pet First Aid Kit On Hand

-Another way to protect your dog or cat is by having a pet first aid kit on hand.
-Here is a list of the basic items that every pet first aid kit should include.
-Pet parents of specially-abled dogs and cats should also include a copy of the medications their pet takes.
+Here’s a list of the basic items that every pet first aid kit should include.
+Pet parents of specially-abled dogs and cats should also include a copy of the medications your pet takes.

 Pet First Aid Kit: